knpuniversity/blog/use-symfony-reproducer.md

 may propose a fix.
 If this happens, you can help with the review and confirm with your reproducer if the fix works.
 PR authors _love_ seeing "this fixes my issue" comments!

 First, track down the Pull Request (PR) that has the fix.
-You’ll see something like this at the top of the PR:
+You'll see something like this at the top of the PR:

 > {user} wants to merge X commit(s) into symfony:{version} from {user}:{branch-name}